 Charley Steiner School of Sports Communication

-The Sports Communication Program at Bradley University was one of the first programs of its type in the nation.
-Now, we are proud to introduce the Charley Steiner School of Sports Communication in honor of world-class broadcaster Charley Steiner, a four-time Emmy Award winner and National Radio Hall of Fame inductee in his 10th season as a play-by-play announcer for the Los Angeles Dodgers.
-He spent 14 years anchoring SportsCenter at ESPN while broadcasting baseball, football and boxing.
-As the first school of sports communication to be established, it will be uniquely positioned for national distinction as it continues to build upon the successes of Bradley’s premier program.
+The Charley Steiner School of Sports Communication at Bradley University is the first named sports communication school in the nation.
+The school is named in honor of world-class broadcaster Charley Steiner, a four-time Emmy Award winner and National Radio Hall of Fame inductee in his 11th season as a play-by-play announcer for the Los Angeles Dodgers.
+Steiner spent 14 years anchoring SportsCenter at ESPN while broadcasting baseball, football and boxing.
+As the first named school of sports communication, it is uniquely positioned for national distinction as it continues to build upon the successes of Bradley University's premier program.

-Now a hundreds-of-billions-of-dollars-a-year industry, Steiner, a Bradley graduate, recalls that when his career began, the words “sports” and “journalism” rarely shared the same book.
-Noting that sportscaster greats such as Jack Brickhouse, Chick Hearn and Ralph Lawler all have ties to the University, he said, “Bradley’s history can become a driving force into the future in ways we can’t even begin to project.”
+Steiner, a 1971 Bradley graduate, recalls that when his career began, the words “sports” and “journalism” rarely shared the same book and now they are in the same sentence.
+Noting that sportscasting greats such as Jack Brickhouse, Chick Hearn and Ralph Lawler all have ties to the University, he said, “Bradley’s history can become a driving force into the future in ways we can’t even begin to project.”